 2. Align your baby so that you can see in the mouth.

 3. You can use either a soft baby toothbrush or wrap your finger in a damp washcloth or a piece of gauze.
 You need to wipe or brush all parts of the new teeth and gums.

 4. DO NOT use toothpaste until your child has teeth.

 Although there may be some fussing when you begin, your child will soon get used to this daily routine.

 a) Make sure your toothbrush is at 45-degree angle to the teeth.
 Start where gums and teeth meet.

-b) Do it in gentle circles; DO NOT SCRUB.
+b) Do it in gentle circles (to protect tooth enamel); DO NOT SCRUB.
 For the front teeth - use the "toe" (front) part of the brush.
 The key is to do it gently.